AboutExecutive, Educator and Entrepreneur

 From 2007-13 I was Vice-President at the Social Sciences and Humanities Research Council of Canada (www.sshrc.ca), mostly recently as VP Research and, prior to that as VP Partnerships.
 SSHRC is an arm’s-length federal agency that promotes and supports research and advanced training in the social sciences and humanities.

 I was previously with Elections Canada for two years where I was a senior director of Outreach, Communications and Research.
-From 2001 to 2004, I was the regional director (British Columbia/Yukon) of the Centre for Research and Information on Canada, and its host organization, the Canadian Unity Council.
+From 2001 to 2004, I was the regional director (British Columbia/Yukon) of the Centre for Research and Information on Canada.
 I was also a French and English-language radio columnist with the CBC in Vancouver from 2000 to 2003.
 Prior to 2001, I was a consultant to the United Nations Food and Agriculture Organization, the Canadian International Development Agency and the International Development Research Centre, and have worked with other clients in the area of international development.

 I was a member of an International Scientific Advisory Board for a program of the Netherlands Organization for Scientific Research (NWO) from 2011-16 as well as a member of former US Ambassador Jacobson’s Canada-US Innovation Committee from 2012-13.
 I have held teaching and research appointments at the University of British Columbia and Dawson College in Westmount, Quebec.
 I have a PhD from UBC (1996), a master’s degree from McGill University (1991) and a BA (Honours) from the University of Ottawa and I am the author of numerous publications.

 I am fluent in English and French and speak Thai quite well.
-I have also studied Urdu/Hindi, Spanish, Italian and Mandarin.
+I have also studied Urdu/Hindi, Spanish and Mandarin.

 Click here to learn more about my career and experience on LinkedIn.